You can go straight to the pie crust tutorials linked below, but if you’re new to pie crusts, I suggest reading this entire post first.

 - Shortening has no real flavor component.
 Some people like this, because they feel the butter doesn’t blend well with a specific filling.
 I agree.
-For example, fruit pies taste great with butter crust, but chocolate cream cheese raspberry pie is rich enough, that a shortening crust is the better choice.
+For example, fruit pies taste great with butter crust, but chocolate cream cheese raspberry pie is rich enough, making a shortening crust the better choice.
 Personally, I like pumpkin better without butter too, but obviously everyone has their own taste preferences.

 - Shortening crusts are WAY easier to work with.
 So, if you’re already seriously pie-design challenged, go with shortening.
 Personally I don’t care what my pies look like, (they’re not getting any prettier anyhow) so I ignore this.